India Trademark Registration

 Trademark Application Procedure

 Once the trademark application is filed with the India Trademark Registry, it will be examined by the Examiner with the formality checks and substantive examination.
 If there is no objection, a notice of acceptance will be issued.
 In case there is an objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.
 If the application is accepted, it will be published in the Official Journal.
 Any interested party may oppose the registration of your trademark within 4 months of the publication date.
-If no opposition is filed against your trademark application, your trademark will be registered and the registration certificate will be issued.
+If no opposition is filed against your trademark application, your trademark will be registered and an electronic trademark registration certificate will be issued.

 Time Frame